 Farm to School

 Farm to School is a win for students, farmers, and communities.
-That’s why our Southern Tier Farm to School Program works to increase the use of local food in school meals, integrate food and agriculture education in the cafeteria, classroom, and community, and empower students through involvement in their local food system.
+Our Southern Tier Farm to School Program works to increase the use of local food in school meals, integrate food and agriculture education in the cafeteria, classroom, and community, and empower students through involvement in their local food system.

 Who is involved?

-Our partners include Broome-Tioga BOCES Food Service, Delaware Chenango Madison Otsego (DCMO)-BOCES Food Service, 26 school districts, Food Bank of the Southern Tier, Cornell Cooperative Extension of Broome County, Cornell Cooperative Extension of Tioga County, participating farms, hubs, and process, the NYS Department of Agriculture & Markets, and Farm to Institution New York State.
+Our partners include Broome-Tioga BOCES Food Service, Delaware-Chenango-Madison-Otsego (DCMO) BOCES Food Service, Northeast regional school districts, Food Bank of the Southern Tier, Cornell Cooperative Extension of Broome County, Cornell Cooperative Extension of Tioga County, participating farms, hubs, and processors, VINES, the NYS Department of Agriculture & Markets, United Way of Mid Rural New York and Farm to Institution New York State.